chayleaf/notnft/DOCS.md

     can repeatedly apply rules to the chain (`chain [a] [b] [c]`).
 - `set` - takes `type`, and optional `policy`, `flags`, `timeout`, `gc-interval`, `size` attrs.
-  - You can pass expressions to the set to initialize it with some values.
+  - You can pass a list of expressions to the set to initialize it with some values.
 - `map` - same as above, but also takes `map` attr (in this case `type` is key type, and `map` is value type).
-  - If you want to initialize it with certain values, you have to pass lists of size 2 (1st value is the key, 2nd is the associated value).
+  - If you want to initialize it with certain values, you have to pass a list of lists of size 2 (1st value is the key, 2nd is the associated value).
 - `flowtable`, `counter`, `quota`, `secmark`, `ctHelper`, `limit`, `ctTimeout`, `ctExpectation`, `synproxy` - refer to libnftables-json documentation for more info on those.